 Picpoul means “lip stinger” and is just one of the intriguing white wines from the Languedoc-Roussillon region of France.

-Join thousands of wine enthusiasts who subscribe to the most entertaining weekly wine newsletter online!
+Join thousands of enthusiasts who subscribe to the most entertaining weekly wine newsletter online.
+It's free!